johnbryant/blog/_posts/2018-12-01-network_exam2_review.md

 | LS        | O(nE) msgs sent each       | O(n^2)                         | each node compute only its own table |
 | DV        | exchange between neighbors | varies (from O(n) to infinity) | each node uses other's data          |

-### DHCP

-- Dynamic Host Configuration Protocol

-- dynamically get address: *plug-and-play*

-  - host broadcasts `DHCP discover` msg

-  - DHCP server responds with `DHCP offer` msg

-  - host request IP address: `DHCP request` msg

-  - DHCP server sends address: `DHCP ack` msg

-- DHCP use UDP, because the host has no idea with DHCP server's IP address at beginner, so it **broadcast** the DHCP discover msg.
-TCP doesn't support broadcast.

-### get a datagram from source to dest

-- from A (223.1.1.1) to B (223.1.1.2): send datagram directly from A to B

-- from A (223.1.1.1) to C (223.1.2.2): send from A via 223.1.1.4 and 223.1.2.9 to B

-###

-- reason: link layer have MTU (max transfer size), different link types, different MTUs

-- large IP datagram divided into small

-- reassembleed only at final destination

-- e.g: datasize is 4000 ( data 3980 + header 20), MTU is 1500. we can divide it to 3 part

-  - length = 1500 (data 1480 + header 20), offset = 0, fragflag = 1

-  - length = 1500 (data 1480 + header 20), offset = 1480, fragflag = 1

-  - length = 1040 (data 1020 + header 20), offset = 2960, fragflag = 0

 ### ICMP